 “A deeper understanding of the dignity of the body and its original purpose.”

 "The body and it alone is capable of making visible what is invisible: the spiritual and divine.
 It was created to transfer into the visible world the mystery hidden since time immemorial in God, and thus be a sign of it.
 With this consciousness of the meaning of his own body, man, as male and female, enters the world as a subject of truth and love."
 Pope John Paul II (Theology of the Body, February 20, 1980)

 You may use the Donate button below to make a tax-deductible contribution to support the work of Imago Dei.
 We are grateful for every gift, large or small.
 Because we are staffed mostly by volunteers, your gift will be used most effectively to provide study materials for those who are learning how to live as Catholics in a world that constantly assaults their personal dignity.
 Our young people especially need this guidance to help them mature and live a full and holy life.
 Thank you and may God bless you for your generosity.

 Study groups are conducted by facilitators formed in one-day workshops by Imago Dei, Inc. Facilitators are currently located in the United States, Canada, Italy, Great Britain, Australia, Kenya, Nicaragua, and Singapore.
 The study guide is also available in Spanish, Un Nuevo Lenguaje: Guia de estudio a la teología del cuerpo de Juan Pablo II.
 An Italian translation is being prepared.
-An edition for youth groups is about to be published.
+An 12-session edition very suitable for youth groups is available.

 Imago Dei, Inc., is grateful to Women Affirming Life for initiating and supporting the ANL program during its formative years.